 - Intersections.
 Intersections are frequent scenes of serious car-bicycle collisions.
 Motorists making right turns should be watchful for cyclists.
 A cyclist a little behind and to the right may plan to ride straight through.
 The motorist should signal the right turn, or there may be a collision with the point of impact somewhere on the passenger side of the car.
 Laws in more than 20 states require motorists to give bicycles at least three feet of road space.
 Besides giving cyclists that space, motorists should pass them slowly and smoothly and not speed up to get by as quickly as possible, an unnerving experience for the cyclist.

 - Door Zones of Parked Cars.
 Cyclists riding along rows of parked cars are at risk of being “doored” by careless motorists who suddenly fling their doors open to exit their cars.
 The risk is that the cyclist has no sure way to know whether a motorist in a parked car may open the door without warning.
 The impact can knock cyclists off balance into the path of traffic, or they may swerve into it trying to avoid the door.
 The way to avoid this risk is simple.
 Before opening the door, the motorist needs only to look into the side mirror to see whether anyone approaches.

-Cyclists who are injured in collisions with motorists should consult with a skilled, experienced personal injury attorney as soon as possible.
+Cyclists who are injured in collisions with motorists should consult with a personal injury law firm as soon as possible.
 Most charge no fee for initial case consultations and evaluations and are willing to advise, represent, and advocate for clients on contingencies by which clients pay no fees unless and until they receive compensation for their injuries.
 Of course, cooperation with motorists to avoid preventable collisions may make the invaluable services of the personal injury attorney unnecessary as well.